akz08/minap-mobile/README.md

 Contains a [MonkeyTalk][6] project to help test user interaction/flow throughout the app.

 #### minap-mobile
 Contains the main Android project for MINAP.
 As agreed with the client, the app exists as a proof of concept of mobile data collection in the hospital.
 Server communication is simulated, but not implemented.

+NOTE: To allow the use of MonkeyTalk, the project was converted to AspectJ.
+[AspectJ Development Tools][7] need to be installed in Eclipse for the project to compile.

 ### Contributors
 Code was created/maintained by: